animeshjain7/ColorChangeOnFaceDetctionPythonOpenCV/README.md

 # ColorChangeOnFaceDetctionPythonOpenCV
 choose random color of rectangle at every iteration using #python #openCV #FaceDetection #haarcascades

+#### Before running this program please do these steps
+1. Install these Python Libraries
+    * opencv-python (pip install opencv-python)
+    * numpy (pip install numpy)
+    * time
+    * ramdom
+    * math

+2. Download this file and put this file in current workspace folder (in same directory with this python code )
+#download the 'haarcascade_frontalface_default.xml' file from here link->https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml

 #### if you get this error => 'TypeError: Scalar value for argument 'color' is not numeric'
 this error is because rectangle function takes native python datatypes but np array creates datatype of its own type like :
 * numpy.float32 ,